Master of Arts in Teaching (MAT) Application Guide

 Admission to the MAT program is competitive.
 Not all applicants who meet the qualifications are accepted.

 Eligibility Criteria for Admission

 The UH Hilo MAT program leads to teacher licensure in the State of Hawai‘i in just one year!

 An applicant must:

-- have earned a baccalaureate degree from an accredited institution or from a nationally recognized foreign institution.
+- have earned a baccalaureate degree from a regionally accredited institution or from a nationally recognized foreign institution.